michaelskoufis/Udacity_SDCND_Submissions/CarND-Advanced_Lane_Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 This is done in the `FindLaneLineStart()` and `TrackSlidingWindows()` functions.
 A historgram is used on the warped image to identify the x pixel coordinates of the line starting points.
 Then, a method was implemented same as the one in the lectures to use sliding tiles or rectangles or windows to track the lines to the top end.
+In the code, for the right lane line, the duplicated left line is used to provide better fitting results.

 ![alt text][image17]